 U.S.-backed Saudi Arabia airstrike on Yemen, 2015.
-Photo: AP In March 2015, Saudi Arabia, with U.S. backing, launched a war against Yemen's Houthi movement.
-Since then, between 57,000 and 60,000 have been killed.
+Photo: AF In March 2015, Saudi Arabia, with U.S. backing, launched a war against Yemen's Houthi movement.
+Since then, over 150,000 people have been killed.
 The Saudis have bombed Yemen's food, water, and medical systems, causing massive hunger and disease.
-At least 85,000 children have starved to death as a result, and in 2016 and 2017 alone, 113,000 children died of starvation or preventable disease.
-Fourteen million Yemenis are on the brink of famine.
-U.S. support for Israel's wars, 1948-present Truman (D), Johnson (D), Nixon (R), Reagan (R), Clinton (D), George W. Bush (R), Obama (D), Trump (R)

-Palestinians in Gaza Strip after Israeli missile strike, 2008, Photo: AP The U.S. supported the foundation of Israel, which was created by defeating armies from Egypt, Jordan, Syria, and Iraq in war, and by violently forcing at least 750,000 Palestinians from their lands and homes.
+As many as 400,000 children have starved to death as a result.
+U.S. support for Israel's wars, 1948-present Truman (D), Johnson (D), Nixon (R), Reagan (R), Clinton (D), George W. Bush (R), Obama (D), Trump (R), Biden (D) The U.S. supported the foundation of Israel, which was created by defeating armies from Egypt, Jordan, Syria, and Iraq in war, and by violently forcing at least 750,000 Palestinians from their lands and homes.
 Zionist forces took more than 78 percent of historic Palestine, ethnically cleansed and destroyed about 530 villages and cities, and killed about 15,000 Palestinians in a series of mass atrocities.
 This is known as the Nakba (Arabic for catastrophe).
 Since then Israel has launched a series of aggressive wars in the region.
 Israel, backed with billions of dollars of U.S. aid annually, has increasingly functioned as a key U.S. proxy and attack dog.
-For the full chart of crimes of Republicans and Democrats go to www.revcom.us
+Backing and arming Ukraine in dangerous proxy war with Russia, 2022-present Biden (D) Since the invasion of Ukraine by Russia, the U.S. has supplied massive amount of arms (\$30+ billion so far) and intelligence to the Ukrainian army.
+The aim is to weaken Russia and its ability to challenge the U.S. Tens of thousands have died in this war.
+There is very real danger of this proxy war between the U.S. and Russian imperialists spiraling into direct war, including the use of nuclear weapons, between these two rivals.
+The full chart of crimes of Republicans and Democrats is at www.revcom.us This System Cannot be Reformed-It MUST Be Overthrown!
+We Need an ACTUAL Revolution